-I have been a “subscriber” at the Royal Lyceum Theatre for three or four years now.
+I’ve been a “subscriber” at the Royal Lyceum Theatre for three or four years now.
 During my first season or two the productions were spectacular.
 I often found myself gasping and wringing my hands along with the characters and, more than once, was left sobbing into my ice-cream by the interval.
 That is what theatre is all about – why I enjoy it so.

 Sadly, quality – in my opinion – had plummeted during the last two seasons.
 This was due in no small part to BAD casting.